emmarklein/Cheese-Project/README.md

 The repository contains:

 1. **`Dockerfile`**
    Defines the environment for reproducible analysis.
-Includes R, RStudio Server, and required packages.
+Includes R, RStudio server, and required packages.
 Tells Docker how to build the container.

 2. **`start.sh`**
    Shell script to build and run the Docker container.
 Launches RStudio server at [http://localhost:8787](http://localhost:8787).